A south central Pennsylvania town with beautiful scenery.

 Ironmaking was most profitable in its day only to be be taken over by the steelmaking industry.
 About the only reminders of Dr. Peter Shoenberger’s vast holdings in the area are the pits or ponds near Ore Hill where iron ore was mined and the ganister or silica quarries on Sproul Mountain that were quarried by his heirs, the Duncan and their relatives, the Hartman family for the silica brick business.

 As for the Sproul Mansion, it was sold by the Shoenberger heirs to the Reighard family of Pittsburgh who was in the oil industry.
-They in turn sold it to General Refractories Company when the plant was built at Sproul and is now owned by its successor company now called Harbison Walker.
+They in turn sold it to General Refractories Company when the plant was built at Sproul and then owned by its successor company now called Harbison Walker.
+Sheetz then purchased the property in 2019-2020.
 As for Sarah Furnace, the town was renamed Sproul in honor of Governor Sproul who was President of General Refractories at the time the plant was built.

 Dr. Peter Shoenberger and Ironmaking